Federico Chiesa: Club career

-Youth career

-Chiesa began his youth career with Settignanese from Settignano, a frazione northeast of Florence, where he was coached by Fiorentina legend Kurt Hamrin.
+Chiesa began his youth career with Settignanese from Settignano, a frazione northeast of Florence, where he was coached by former Fiorentina player Kurt Hamrin.

 Fiorentina

-2007–2016: Early career

-He joined Fiorentina in 2007.
-Initially a member of their Giovanili side, Chiesa was assigned to the under-19 squad for the 2014–15 season, and scored a single goal in seven appearances for their Primavera side.
+Chiesa joined Fiorentina in 2007.
+Initially a member of their Giovanili side, he was assigned to the under-19 squad for the 2014–15 season, and scored a single goal in seven appearances for their Primavera side.
 The following season, he made 23 appearances and scored seven goals.
 Chiesa signed his first professional contract with Fiorentina in February 2016.

-2016–17: Breakthrough and established starter

-He made his competitive debut for Fiorentina in a 2–1 away defeat against Juventus, during the opening fixture of the 2016–17 Serie A season.
+Chiesa made his competitive debut for Fiorentina in a 2–1 away defeat against Juventus, during the opening fixture of the 2016–17 Serie A season.
 Fiorentina manager Paulo Sousa opted to replace him at half-time with loan signing Cristian Tello.
-On 29 September, Chiesa made his Europa League debut in Fiorentina's 5–1 home win over Qarabağ.
+On 29 September, Chiesa made his UEFA Europa League debut in Fiorentina's 5–1 home win over Qarabağ.
 On 8 December, he marked his fourth Europa League appearance by scoring his first ever senior goal in a 1–2 away victory over Qarabağ; he was later sent off during the same match for a double booking.

-On 15 January 2017, Chiesa appeared to score the match-winner in a 2–1 home win over rivals Juventus, from a Milan Badelj pass; however, the goal was assigned to Badelj, as, following review, the replays did not confirm whether Chiesa had deflected the pass.
+On 15 January 2017, Chiesa appeared to score the match-winner in a 2–1 home win over rivals Juventus, from a Milan Badelj pass; however, the goal was awarded to Badelj, as, following review, the replays did not confirm whether Chiesa had deflected the pass.
 Later that month, Chiesa extended his contract with Fiorentina until 30 June 2021.
 On 21 January, he scored his first goal in Serie A in a 3–0 away victory over Chievo.
 Just eight days later, Chiesa scored his second league goal in a 3–3 home draw against Genoa.
 On 7 May, he netted the opening goal for Fiorentina in an eventual 2–2 draw against Sassuolo; this being his third goal for the club, and his first in Serie A in nearly four months.
 The goal came just four minutes after teammate Nikola Kalinić's penalty miss just after the half-hour mark.

-2017–2019: Final seasons in Florence

 On 16 September 2017, in the 2017–18 season, Chiesa marked his 30th league appearance for Fiorentina with a goal in the Derby dell'Appennino against Bologna; scoring the opener in the 51st minute of the game, in an eventual 2–1 home win.
 On 30 January 2019, during the 2018–19 season, Chiesa scored a hat-trick in the 7–1 home victory over Roma in the quarter-final match of the Coppa Italia.